beatricebock/100-days-of-code/log.md

 ##<h2>Day 12: January 17, 2017</h2>

 ###**Today's Progress:**
-* Java awt and event handling - windowListeners
+* Java awt and event handling - windowListeners - remember to add all other methods (windowDeactivated etc) to eliminate "abstract" errors.

 ###**Thoughts:**